grumpycoders/pcsx-redux/src/mips/psyqo/GETTING_STARTED.md

 See the [examples](examples) directory for more complex project structures you can use.
 Since the examples are subfolders of the psyqo library, their `Makefile`s will have a different method to include the file `psyqo.mk`, but that's otherwise the only difference.

+If a more complex build system is required, compiling PSYQo itself is very simple, and should be straightforward to integrate.
+Refer to the [Makefile](src/Makefile) for what to do exactly.

+# IDE integration
+The recommended IDE is (Visual Studio Code)[https://code.visualstudio.com/].
+The (clangd)[https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd] extension is configured within PSYQo, and will provide valuable IDE features such as completion or code navigation.
+It is also possible to debug PSYQo binaries, using the [Native Debug](https://marketplace.visualstudio.com/items?itemName=webfreak.debug) extension.
+See the [PCSX-Redux's launch.json](https://github.com/grumpycoders/pcsx-redux/blob/main/.vscode/launch.json) for some examples.

+# Build options
+When using the `psyqo.mk` file, you can specify build options for the PSYQo library and your binary.
+It is possible to specify the following options:

+- `make BUILD=Release`
+This is the default build, and will enable a release build of the library and your binary.
+It will be fast and small, but debugging will be hard.
+- `make BUILD=Debug`
+This will enable a full debug build of the library and your binary.
+It will be slow and bloated, but debugging will be very easy.
+- `make BUILD=SmallDebug`
+This will enable a debug build of the library and your binary with still some optimizations.
+Debugging is possible, but will be hindered at times.
+It is the best compromise if debugging is needed while retaining some speed and small code footprint.
+- `make BUILD=LTO`
+This will enable a release build of the library and your binary with [LTO](https://gcc.gnu.org/wiki/LinkTimeOptimization) enabled.
+It will be really fast and really small, but debugging will be impossible.

 # Further reading
 Moving on to the [Concepts](CONCEPTS.md) page is the next step in understanding how the library functions.
 The library itself is also thoroughly documented, and the [nugget website](https://pcsx-redux.github.io/nugget/) has a render of the doxygen documentation.